ethantaubman5/Are-NBA-Players-Worth-Their-Contracts-/README.md

 - 2.)
 Then type "python src/clean_data.py" (This cleans merged dataset while also putting it in data/processed/)
 - 3.)
 Then type "python src/run_analysis.py" (Computes the new metrics of performance, efficiency, expected salary and value)
 - 4.)
 Then type "python src/visualize_results.py" (Displays the visualizations of the scatterplot, bar charts, and histogram)
+- 5.)
+Click the X button on top of the visualization to go to the next visualization (there are only 6 graphs)